-Most of us are not holed up at home, with instructions to only leave the house to get essential supplies, go to work if it's impossible to do this from home or to exercise.
+As most of us are stuck at home, with instructions to only leave the house to get essential supplies, go to work if it's impossible to do this from home or to exercise.

 As a running enthusiast myself it’s been really encouraging to see this message being so consistently communicated.
 We caught up with Thame’s well-being and fitness expert George Anderson to find out why this is so important, and to get some top tips on how to stay fit and healthy during the Lockdown.